-Most of what I do is done behind closed doors and stays that way.
-But sometimes, if I feel like a media outlet will portray my urbex adventures in the right way, I will allow them to write about me.
-In one instance, I went on a radio show which was the first I’ve really spoken to the public about Abandoned World Photography and what it entails.
+Most of what I do is done behind closed doors (hehe!) and stays that way.
+But sometimes, if I feel like a media outlet will portray my urbex adventures in the right light, I will allow engage with them and help them understand and construct an article about urbex and Abandoned World Photography.

-I’ve summarised a timeline below of media appearances, starting with a photographic spread in the Metro Herald Irish tabloid newspaper in 2008.
+I’ve summarised a timeline below of media appearances, starting off with a double page spread in the Metro Herald in 2008, a small Dublin tabloid newspaper, right up to getting featured in a double page spread in Western Australia’s biggest newspaper with a readership of 4.14 million people.

 1. The Metro Herald (2008)